 2. Where and when would you like to dance?

 Weddings have a DJ or a cover band.
 Either way, you can guarantee that you will be dancing the rumba most of the time.
 This suits slow and medium-paced songs and is suited to crowded floor.
 A couple of fast dances will help too.
 Try dancing a rock ‘n roll, cha cha and swing and see which ones you enjoy the most.

 Salsa nights are popular in Adelaide at the moment – with Casablabla being a staple of the salsa scene for a few years.

-If you want to dance at pubs with live bands such as the Robin Hood, the Arkaba, Caledonian, The Highway and The Alma, then I would suggest starting with learning the rumba before adding some rock ‘n roll or swing into your mix.
+If you want to dance at pubs with live bands such as the Lion, the Arkaba, Caledonian, The Highway and The Alma, then I would suggest starting with learning the rumba before adding some rock ‘n roll or swing into your mix.

 Foxtrot and rumba are good dances to learn if you want to dance with people that may not have had lessons before.
 These are both great conversational dances as you are always facing your partner so it’s easy to chat and get to know them.You may want some basic rock ‘n roll for when the music gets goes upbeat later in the night (and it’s easy to show off a little).

 Where are you going?
 Latin America – go Salsa.
 Argentina?
 Tango it is.
 If it’s neither of these, you can't go wrong learning some rumba, foxtrot, swing, cha cha, salsa and waltz as this will cover most styles of music.
 You’ll have no excuse not to go dancing every night!
 Why not come along on one of our famous QuickSteps Holidays and see for yourself! :)